Key Breed Facts

 Aussies excel at all sorts of canine sporting activities which includes things like Flyball, trailing and agility all of which are activities they really enjoy taking part in.
 However, thanks to their calm and loyal natures, these dogs are often used as assistance dogs for the disabled and are often valued members of search and rescue teams.

 The Australian Shepherd is an intelligent dog, but not the best choice for first time owners because they need to be correctly trained and handled from a young age to ensure they know their place in a pack.
 If Aussies are not given the right sort of direction, they can quickly become unruly, dominant and hard to manage dogs.
+An Australian Shepherd needs to find things "challenging" for them to be truly happy in a home environment.
+It is also worth noting that Aussies often find their own way of doing things which is not always the way an owner wants them to do.

 If this happens, it's important to seek help because the longer a dog displays this type of behaviour, the harder and longer it can be to correct.
 Enrolling a dog into training class is one solution that tends to work well because there's nothing Aussies like more than when they have something to do.
 With the right training and handling, the Aussie is a wonderful, loyal and obedient dog that is a pleasure to be around and own.